Erin McLeod: Houston Dash

-In January 2014, McLeod was traded to expansion team Houston Dash for Canadian international Melissa Tancredi, who had been newly allocated to the Dash as part of the 2014 NWSL Player Allocation.
+In January 2014, McLeod was traded to expansion team Houston Dash for fellow Canadian international Melissa Tancredi, who had been newly allocated to the Dash as part of the 2014 NWSL Player Allocation.
 McLeod was named captain of the team for the 2014 NWSL Season on April 8 after a vote by her teammates.

 McLeod was the starting goalkeeper in the team's league debut against the Portland Thorns on April 13, 2014.
-She allowed one goal, leading to the first loss of the season for the Dash.
+She conceded one goal, leading to the first loss of the season for the Dash.
 She made twenty appearances for the team during the 2014 season, starting nineteen.
 She ranked second in the league for number of saves with 83 and ended the season with a save percentage of 69%.

 In 2015, Ella Masar took over as the Houston Dash captain because of McLeod's expected time away for the 2015 FIFA Women's World Cup.
 Due to her national team duties, McLeod made 11 appearances in 20 regular season games.
-Despite playing in half of the games during the 2015 season, she ranked third in the league for number of saves with 60, ending the season with a save percentage of 81%.
-McLeod stated that she was playing some of the best soccer in her career during the 2015 season, and was there in the final push to get the Dash into the playoffs, just falling short in fifth place.
+Despite playing in only half of the games during the 2015 season, she ranked third in the league for number of saves with 60, a save percentage of 81%.
+McLeod stated that she was playing some of the best soccer in her career during the 2015 season, and was there in the final push to get the Dash into the playoffs; the team ultimately finished in fifth place, just outside of playoff position.
 She played her last game with the Dash on September 6, 2015, in a match against the Chicago Red Stars that ended in a 1–1 draw.

-She ended her two years with the Houston Dash with a record.
+She ended her time with the Houston Dash with a record.

 FC Rosengård

-Following the 2015 NWSL season, McLeod was released by the Dash in order to pursue a chance to play in the UEFA Women's Champions League.
-It was announced in February 2016 that she had signed with Swedish team, FC Rosengård, along with her wife, Ella Masar.
+Following the 2015 NWSL season, McLeod was released by the Dash in order to pursue the chance to play in the UEFA Women's Champions League.
+It was announced in February 2016 that she had signed with Swedish team, FC Rosengård, along with Dash teammate (and then-wife) Masar.
 McLeod made her debut for the team in the 2016 Super Cup on March 16, where FC Rosengård won 2–1.
-Though she was noticeably nervous, she made a number of saves and showed good reflexes.
 On March 23, 2016, McLeod played 13 minutes of a preseason friendly before being forced off due to a knee injury.
-It was later revealed that McLeod had suffered a third right ACL injury, although the injury had most likely occurred a month earlier while playing with the Canadian national team.
+It was later revealed that McLeod had suffered a third injury to her right ACL, although the injury had most likely occurred a month earlier while playing with the Canadian national team.
 The injury caused her to miss the entire 2016 season, returning to make her Damallsvenskan debut in a 5–0 win over Göteborg on May 7, 2017.
 Rosengård chose not to renew McLeod's contract at the end of 2017.